rzhao15/Travel-/README.md

 # Travel Plus
-# only part of the important code of the project is uploaded
+only part of the project code is uploaded